HofNature/SRunPy-GUI/README.md

 ```

 > **Note**:
-This program is set to the Beihang University gateway by default.
-Other users using Srun web authentication can click the settings button on the left side of the interface to change to their school's authentication address.
+This program is configured for the Beihang University gateway by default.
+Users connecting to other Srun gateways can click the settings button on the left side of the UI to update the authentication address.
+If the device has multiple network interfaces, you can check the desired network interface IPs in the "Local IP addresses" section

 The configuration file is located at C:\Users\<username>\AppData\Roaming\SRunPy, where the `config.json` file saves the user's account and password information.

 ### Command Line Usage Instructions